niklas-born-de-andres/AUTO_COLD_OUTREACH/README.md

 ### 5. Set up Gmail authentication

-1. Go to [Google Cloud Console](https://console.cloud.google.com) and create a new project
-2. Enable the **Gmail API** under APIs & Services
-3. Create an **OAuth Client ID** (Desktop app) under Credentials
-   - If prompted, configure the consent screen first  choose **External**
-4. Download the credentials file, rename it to `credentials.json`, and place it in the project root
+Create a Google Cloud project, enable the Gmail API, and generate an OAuth Client ID (Desktop app) from the Credentials page.
+If prompted, configure the consent screen first and choose External.
+Download the credentials file, rename it to `credentials.json` and place it in the project root.

-On first run a browser window will open for Gmail authentication.
-A `token.json` file will be saved automatically after that.
-Do not commit either file.
+On first run a browser window will open to authenticate with Google.
+A `token.json` file will be saved automatically.

 ---